January 16 2024

 Noublood, an artistic entrepreneurship experience

-Are you a professional artist with an entrepreneurial spirit?
 Would you be interested in designing a business concept?
 Learn all the basics essential to setting up a business through Noublood, a virtual pre-incubation experience in artistic and cultural entrepreneurship that includes time for research and creation.

 Noublood, an artistic entrepreneurship experience